mhweiner/lambdaconf/README.md

    - None of the above are enforced (except the required default), but future versions may check for these conditions and throw an error.

+   - You can specify a custom directory with `process.env.CONF_DIR`

 3. Add build step to your build process by using `build-config-type` in your npm scripts as desired.
 Example:

     ```shell script
     "scripts": {
-      "build": "build-config-type"
+      "build": "lambdaconf"
     }
     ```

-    Running this will compile the `Config` interface from your `default.json` file.
+    Running this will compile the `Conf` interface from your `default.json` file.
 This must be run before you can use load or access the configuration.
 We recommend this is run often to ensure your type declaration is always up-to-date.
 Two recommended options are to use `scripts.postinstall` or `scripts.prepare` in your package.json file.